-DLI Head Social Implications Environmental Implications Agency Capacity (MVA) s- trees) permanently and and b) constructing Power DLI 5 temporarily; resistance by Substations. individual and community to The environmental the Right of Way for the implications in laying of transmission lines; increase in litigation over compensation; transmission lines will have implications on; a) Diversion potential for increase in of forest land for non-forest gender based violence during use, b) Clearing of trees in the construction phase with Right of Way, c) Clearing of influx of labour; increase ground vegetation for demand on local resources movement of machinery, d) (water, fuel wood, etc) with increased labour force that Soil erosion due to digging for tower foundation. may lead to conflicts with The environmental host population.
-The capacity implications related to to manage social risks and setting up of sub-stations report requires substantial will have implications ; like: strengthening. a) clearing of ground vegetation, b) used transformer oil, c) geological safety, soil erosion and landslides, d) leakage during storage and erection of switchgear, e) noise and (b) Improvements in vibration. availability of Increase in employment Implications would be on HPSEBL and reliable power supply- DLI 6 opportunities of semi-skilled construction and electrical HPSLDC Supply DEI 0 and unorganized workforce. safety, transformer oil Construction induced adverse spillage. impacts that may be Effects on water bodies, temporary loss of assets, access to structures, host environmental sensitive locations due to siting of community, safety of women sub-stations and children requires to be It can cause impacts on mitigated appropriately existing drainage pattern Strengthening systems for and land use. monitoring compliance of Tree felling and location of labour laws. sensitive sites (physical, cultural and religious sites of importance) could be a possibility.
+DLI Head Social Implications Environmental Implications Agency Capacity (MVA) s- trees) permanently and and b) constructing Power DLI 5 temporarily; resistance by Substations. individual and community to The environmental the Right of Way for the implications in laying of transmission lines; increase in transmission lines will have litigation over compensation; potential for increase in implications on; a) Diversion of forest land for non-forest gender based violence during use, b) Clearing of trees in the construction phase with Right of Way, c) Clearing of influx of labour; increase ground vegetation for demand on local resources movement of machinery, d) (water, fuel wood, etc) with Soil erosion due to digging increased labour force that for tower foundation. may lead to conflicts with The environmental host population.
+The capacity to manage social risks and implications related to setting up of sub-stations report requires substantial will have implications; like: strengthening. a) clearing of ground vegetation, b) used transformer oil, c) geological safety, soil erosion and landslides, d) leakage during storage and erection of switchgear, e) noise and vibration. (b) Improvements in violation. availability of reliable power Increase in employment Implications would be on HPSEBL and supply DLI 6 opportunities of semi-skilled construction and electrical HPSLDC and unorganized workforce. safety, transformer oil Construction induced adverse spillage. impacts that may be temporary loss of assets, Effects on water bodies, environmental sensitive access to structures, host locations due to siting of community, safety of women sub-stations and children requires to be It can cause impacts on mitigated appropriately existing drainage pattern Strengthening systems for and land use. monitoring compliance of Tree felling and location of labour laws. sensitive sites (physical, cultural and religious sites of importance) could be a possibility.
 Debris disposal and solid waste disposal during construction phase System improvements will enhance environmental management practices and will enhance benefits.
-E-waste seems to be only potential enviornmental
+E-waste seems to be only potential enviornmental 1 potential enviolimental